PierreGtch/approx-umap/README.md

 among the points used for training (i.e., passed to `fit` or `fit_transform`),
 $d_i=distance(x, x_i)$, $u_1\dots u_i$ the exact UMAP projections of $x_1\dots x_k$, and $k$ the temperature parameter.
 The function $f(\cdot)$ corresponds to $\frac{1}{\cdot}$ if `fn='inv'`, and to $\frac{1}{e^{\cdot}}$ if `fn='exp'`.

+The original behavior of UMAP's `transform` method can be obtained using the `transform_exact` method.

 ## Installation